jeromeof/PlexPlayerService/PlexService/readme.md

 network.
-Plex's own Raspberry PI based 'headless' PlexAmp is one popular such player but this code can provide a simple alternative which can be integrated into another Android App rather than require that a user runs the plex or PlexAmp on their Android Streamer Device.
+Plex's own Raspberry PI based 'headless' PlexAmp is one popular such player but this code can provide a simple alternative which can be integrated into another Android App rather than require that a user runs the offical Plex or PlexAmp separately on their Android Streamer Device.

-But here is my summary of what is required.
 There are effectively 6 separate components here.
 1. Broadcast availability on the local network of the player 'availability'
 2. Listen for broadcast packets from any plex client on the local network and response directly to that client
-3. Provide support for the user to link this Plex Player app to their plex account as we need a valid plex token
+3. Provide code and some sample android settings activities to allow the end user to link this Plex Player app to their plex account
-4. Provide a 'resources' endpoint declaring that the player running and providing its capabilities
+4. Provide a 'resources' endpoint declaring that the player running and providing its capabilities to the offical Plex / PlexAmp app on the home network.
 5. Provide a timeline endpoint keeping the player in sync with the client 'controller' (optionally provide subscribe / unsubscribe)
 6. Provide the various 'player' capabilties playMedia, play, pause, stop, skipForward etc